COMMUNITY ART FACILITATORS TRAINING PROGRAMME

 3. Monitoring and evaluation of community work as taught in training module/s

-4. Submission of a portfolio of practice (including learnings, lesson plans, artworks and photographic evidence).
+4. Submission of a Portfolio of Practice Workbook (including learnings/reflections, artworks and photographic evidence).

 This module aims to assist adults in becoming socially and emotionally competent and self-aware.
 Participants learn to grow their emotional capability and assess their strengths and weaknesses while learning to generate positive emotions in order to motivate learning both within themselves as well as the children they work with.
 When participants have a combined competency in all eight social and emotional areas (self-awareness, self-management, social awareness, relationship skills, goal-directed behaviour, responsible decision making and optimistic thinking) they are equipped with the skills to create safe classroom environments that encourage optimum social and emotional development in the children they serve.